-In summary, we delivered strong 2011 results and are pleased with our progress.
-We thank our talented employees for their significant contributions, and our clients and investors for their continued support of Exponent.
-We remain optimistic about our market opportunities and look forward to translating these into long-term shareholder value in the years to come.
+In summary, we are pleased with our 2012 results and grateful to our talented set of employees for their significant contributions.
+We also thank our clients and investors for their continued support of Exponent.
+We remain optimistic about our future and look forward to translating our opportunities into long-term shareholder value in the years to come.